 Tips for a More Eco-Friendly Trip to Wallis and Futuna

-Wallis and Futuna LINK#TT064 is blessed with striking natural beauty, from lush green hills and volcanic landscapes to turquoise lagoons and vibrant coral reefs.
-Spending time in this remote South Pacific territory often deepens travellersâ appreciation for its fragile ecosystems and strong connection between land, sea, and community.
+Wallis and Futuna is blessed with striking natural beauty, from lush green hills and volcanic peaks to turquoise lagoons and vibrant coral reefs.
+Spending time in this remote South Pacific territory often deepens travellers’ appreciation for its fragile ecosystems and strong connection between land, sea and community.

 At the same time, the islands face environmental challenges, including limited waste management infrastructure and marine debris washing ashore from the wider Pacific.
 As a visitor, you have the opportunity to help protect this unique destination.